 EXERCISE OBJECTIVES: Try to Tone and increase blood, oxygen and nutrient flow to the pelvic area in order for pelvic floor muscles to be strong and supple.
 Yoga has plenty of pelvic floor exercises to offer in order for these muscles to be strong and elastic.

 Try Yoga and Pilates!!!
 These disciplines have plenty of pelvic floor exercises to offer.
 (Contact us at firstname.lastname@example.org if you'd like some recommendations for yoga and pilates teachers & classes in London)

 Try these simple exercises you can do anywhere anytime

-FUNCTION: It separates lungs and heart from the digestive organs, it is a passage for two of the most important blood vessels: vena cava and aorta, and, most importantly, together with intercostal muscles of the rib cage, it is a muscle that does the breathing for us: due to this muscle contracting and relaxing we are inhaling and exhaling oxygen!
+FUNCTION: The diaphragm separates the lungs and the heart from the digestive organs, it is a passage for two of the most important blood vessels: vena cava and aorta, and, most importantly, together with intercostal muscles of the rib cage, it is the core muscle that does the breathing for us: due to this muscle contracting and relaxing we are inhaling and exhaling oxygen!

 EXERCISE OBJECTIVES: Train all of your "breathing" muscles to assist the diaphragm.

 Stretch the muscles of the ribcage and abdominals.
 This will create more room inside the ribcage to accommodate the lungs and will allow the diaphragm to really relax during exhalation.

 Practice deep 'abdominal' breathing to engage those deep core muscles that are situated below the diaphragm - when they are strong, they will assist the diaphragm during inhalation by pulling it towards the pelvis and away from the ribs.
 (Watch the video below and try now!)

 Jin and restorative yoga are perfect for both deep breathing and a good stretch!